LMB Animal Research Facts and Figures

 Note: The Home Office consider all unexpected animal deaths to be reported as severe, regardless of the protocol the animal is held under.
 This explains why the LMB has reported some severe classifications.

-For example, sometimes the first litter from an inexperienced mother will not thrive as well as future litters and some pups could die.
+For example, sometimes the first litter from an inexperienced mother will not thrive as well as future litters.

 Non-recovery: The entire procedure will be carried out under anaesthesia and the animal will be humanely killed without regaining consciousness.